AliceO2Group/QualityControl/doc/Advanced.md

         "url": "ccdb-test.cern.ch:8080",  "": "URL of a CCDB" },
-      "infologger": {                     "": "Configuration of the Infologger (optional).", "filterDiscardDebug": "0",        "": "Set to 1 to discard debug and trace messages (default: 0)", "filterDiscardLevel": "2",        "": "Message at this level or above are discarded (default: 21 - Trace)" }
+      "infologger": {                     "": "Configuration of the Infologger (optional).", "filterDiscardDebug": "false",    "": "Set to 1 to discard debug and trace messages (default: false)", "filterDiscardLevel": "2",        "": "Message at this level or above are discarded (default: 21 - Trace)" }
     }